 To find the best value for your flights, we suggest Skyscanner and Google Flights.
 Use Skyscanner’s “Everywhere” feature to check all of the various airports in Greece, since the country has so many different ones.
 Google Flights has a nicer interface and updates with the correct prices faster, so there are no disappointments when you click through, unlike Skyscanner.

 Many people who visit Greece explore a combination of Athen and the mainland plus some islands.
 However, there are so many places to visit in Greece that it would be impossible to give one example itinerary that would cover all the best options.
-Here are some things you need to ask yourself:
+Here are some things you need to ask yourself when it comes time to plan your trip to Greece.

-- Am I interested in exploring Athens and seeing the ancient sites like the Acropolis?
+- Am I interested in exploring Athens and seeing ancient sites like the Acropolis?

 - Do I want to spend time on mainland Greece seeing Meteora, Olympus, or the Oracle of Delphi?